 But the good news is that you can be someone other than one of those people to be a great writer.
 In fact, some of the best writers are the ones who break all the rules.
 So if you’re ready to stop sweating over your writing and start having some fun with it, here are four tips to help you write like an expert.

 You consider yourself a great writer, maybe the best at professional business writing in your company.
 You’ve written about religion, education, medicine and legal matters for your various clients.
 Then you’re hit with this assignment: Write 800 words on key I&O technology trends.
 Come again?
 We have some tips for beginner copywriters to get started!

 Fake It Until You Make It

 It’s your job as a writer to “fake it until you’re not faking it anymore,” meaning you sometimes have to sound like an expert on a topic even when you know little about the industry.
 But everyone has their limits.
 For some, it’s technology.
 For others, sports.
 Writing about legal matters is a whole new ballgame due to the, you know, legal issues of publishing incorrect facts.

-The problem is that if you don’t actually sound like an expert, then your readers will know instantly.
-Effective business and professional tech writing, for example, is tough to do if you aren’t intimately familiar with the topic.
+The problem is that your readers will know instantly if you don’t sound like an expert.
+For example, effective business and professional tech writing are tough to do if you aren’t intimately familiar with the topic.

-Case in point: Awhile back, content marketing firm Nimble Media had a big batch of assignments about fantasy football.
-For some reason, a chunk of those stories were assigned to UK writers.
+Case in point: A while back, content marketing firm Article Writing Co had a big batch of assignments about fantasy football.
+For some reason, a chunk of those stories was assigned to UK writers.
 They know football, but they don’t know American football.

-So when Nimble Media received its stories, it was painfully obvious that the writers had never seen an American football game.
-The writers spent more time describing the basic rules than they gave actual decent fantasy league advice.
-And something like that is immediately obvious to avid sports fans in the U.S.
+So when Nimble Media received its stories, it was painfully apparent that the writers had never seen an American football game.
+The writers spent more time describing the basic rules than they gave decent fantasy league advice.
+And something like that is immediately evident to avid sports fans in the U.S.